 To identify duplicate file conflicts, you can also run the Dynamic File Services Synchronize Pair tool (DswSyncPair.exe) with the -files option to detect duplicate instances of a file that exist on the primary and secondary paths, and report them.
-For information about options for the DswSyncPair.exe command, see "Dynamic File Services Synchronize Pair Utility" (http:// www.novell.com/documentation/dynamic_file_services/dynamic_commands_win/data/ syncpair.html) in the Dynamic File Services 1.5 Client Commands and Utilities Reference (http://www.novell.com/documentation/dynamic_file_services/dynamic_commands_win/data/bookinfo.html).
+You must log in as a user with rights to all of the paths in the pair.
+For information, see "Dynamic File Services Synchronize Pair Utility" in the Dynamic File Services 1.6 Client Commands and Utilities Reference.